Launch of the Series Long-Term Care in the Americas: Policy briefs

 Background

-In response to rapid population aging and the growing number of people living longer with long-term care needs, Member States of the Pan American Health Organization / World Health Organization (PAHO/WHO) adopted the Regional Policy on Long-Term Care (2025–2034) to guide countries in strengthening long-term care (LTC) systems.
+In response to rapid population aging and the growing number of people living longer with long-term care needs, Member States of the Pan American Health Organization / World Health Organization (PAHO/WHO) adopted the Regional Policy on Long-Term Care (2025–2034) to guide countries in strengthening long-term care (LTC) structures.

 The policy promotes coordinated governance across sectors, a well-trained and protected care workforce, integrated and person-centered services, sustainable financing, and stronger information systems.
 These actions aim to expand equitable access to quality long-term care while preventing disability and preserving functional ability throughout the life course.